 - Huntsville is the 4th largest city in Alabama and the 2nd most populous metro area in the state.

-- Population of Huntsville has grown by nearly 11% since 2010.
+- Population of Huntsville has grown by 1.6% over the past year and by nearly 11% since 2010.

 - Within the next five years Huntsville is projected to overtake Birmingham as Alabama’s largest city.